paulpham157/vinagent/CONTRIBUTING.md

 #### Testing
-`agentools` tracks unit tests.
+`agentcore` tracks unit tests.
 Pytest is used to execute said unit tests in `tests/`:

 ```bash
 poetry run pytest tests